-Disruptions to our regional networks as a result of the COVID-19 pandemic, pilot shortage or other factors could adversely affect our business, operating results and financial condition.
+Disruptions to our regional networks, the pilot shortage or other factors could adversely affect our business, operating results and financial condition.

 Unfavorable economic and political conditions, in the United States and globally, may have a material adverse effect on our business, operating results and financial condition.